-For published works we may state that in general the author(s) always retain the moral rights to the work while the economic right(s) goes to the publisher.
+For published works the general rule is that the author(s) always retain the moral rights to the work while the economic right(s) goes to the publisher.

 Copyright lasts for 70 years after the death of the originator.
 If the work is anonymous, copyright lasts for 70 years after the publication of the work.

-Regarding text material, for example novels and poems, as well as translations of texts into other languages are protected.
-Also articles published in scholarly/scientific journals, magazines and newspapers are covered by the law.
+Texts such as novels and poems, as well as scholarly/scientific works (articles, monographs, theses, et c.) and textbooks are protected.
+Translations of a text into other languages are also protected.
+Magazines and newspapers are also covered by the law.

 Always be careful:

 – find out if you are allowed to use someone elses illustration(s) (for example photographs, diagrams or tables)

 – give a full reference to the source(s) you use.

 Are you allowed to quote somebody else’s work?

 You are allowed to quote from published works “according to custom”, and to an extent which is motivated by the context.
 “According to custom” means that quoting is only allowed if it is motivated by the purpose.
 For example, you can be permitted to quote from a work when you are writing a review, or an academic text.
 The originator should always be mentioned when his/her work is used.